shreyabehl/straw/README.md

-#hello, this is my practice repo for scm
+#hello, this is my practice repo for scm.